flosse/node-plc/README.md

 var myLogo = new plc.Logo("192.168.0.1", {
   markers: 6,   // default is 8
   inputs: 4,    // default is 8
-  timeout: 500  // socket timeout
+  timeout: 500  // socket timeout in milliseconds
 });

 myLogo.on("error", function(err){